 Kenya-based energy company Stima Systems has developed a distinct approach to service delivery and end-user affordability: the group microlease.
 Group microleasing leverages the prevalence, structure and internal dynamics of community-based savings groups to mitigate a number of critical risks and barriers that often limit access to clean energy for poor people around the world.
-Read our Case Study (PDF). ►
+View PDF ►

 Stima Systems is a Kenya-based energy startup that delivers affordable lighting and charging services to low-income off-grid customers using a distinct payment model: the group microlease.
 In this conversation Stima CEO Konrad App shares the origins of Stima’s model and provides insights into the power of groups to expand access and support commercial viability. http://arcfinance.org/audio/stima.mp3 Download this Podcast ►